Race car driver Tucker gets more than 16 years for lending scheme

 Tucker’s lawyer, Lee Ginsburg, said he would appeal.

 Castel also sentenced Timothy Muir, 46, a lawyer who worked with Tucker and was convicted of the same charges in October, to seven years in prison.
-Muir’s lawyer, Thomas Bath, said he would appeal as well.
+Muir’s lawyer, Thomas Bath, could not immediately be reached for comment.

 Tucker and Muir were indicted in February 2016 amid efforts by the federal government to crack down on abuses by payday lending companies.